-After the visitor center you can jump in your car and take a auto tour.
+After the visitor center you can jump in your car and take an auto tour.
 The west auto tour is seven miles long and is home to the “10 Miles of Track, Laid in one Day” sign where the Central Pacific Railroad built 10 miles and 56 feet of track on April 28th, 1869.

 The east auto tour is two miles long and allows you to see cuts, fills, and culverts.

 I’m glad we went.
 I think it’s important to learn about the laborers, the engineering, and the other historic components of the railroad.
 This was a major event in our country’s history, and was celebrated in cities across the country.
-We came away with a greater appreciation of the significance of Promontory Point and the first transcontinental railroad.
+We came away with a greater appreciation of the significance of Promontory Point Utah and the first transcontinental railroad.